 15. Udzungwa National Park

-All of these form the core of a much larger protected ecosystem that has been set aside to preserve the country’s rich natural heritage, and to provide secure breeding grounds where the diverse fauna and flora available can thrive safe from the ever increasing threat of human encroachment.
+All of these form the core of a much larger protected ecosystem that has been set aside to preserve the country’s rich natural heritage, and to provide secure breeding grounds where the diverse fauna and flora available can thrive safe from the ever-increasing threat of human encroachment.

-Human activity is closely monitored and all development strictly regulated.
+Human activity is closely monitored and all development is strictly regulated.
 Building in the parks is kept unobtrusive and waste disposal is carefully controlled.
 Park visitors and facilities are widely distributed to prevent harassment of animals and to minimize the human imprint on the environment.

 The Tanzania National Parks Authority (TANAPA) is working hard to ensure that local communities have a sense of ownership and a vested interest in the future of the parks by sharing the rewards of conservation and delivering tangible benefits.
 A percentage of park revenues is allotted to assist community development initiatives such as the construction of schools, health dispensaries, water schemes and roads.
 Villagers are encouraged to develop cultural tourism projects to cultivate their own cultures and supplement their incomes.